 Please, I am begging you: copy my files.

-When you select Share and copy the link that Google gives you, the URL will end in /edit
+It's really that simple.
+When you copy the share link that Google gives you, the URL will end in /edit

 .
-For example, here's a spreadsheet from a recent article I wrote.
+For example, here's a spreadsheet from an article I wrote.

 https://docs.google.com/spreadsheets/d/ 16qfk6DL22LpoilIdaDXCUoGC4NlIs1Xzx3Mrelbtg9s/edit

-When you click that, you'll be taken to the spreadsheet itself, and can copy it from the File menu.
-But if you change /edit
+When you click that, you'll be taken to the spreadsheet itself, and you can copy it from the File menu.
+But if I change /edit

 https://docs.google.com/spreadsheets/d/ 16qfk6DL22LpoilIdaDXCUoGC4NlIs1Xzx3Mrelbtg9s/copy

-When someone opens that second version, the one that ends in /copy
+When you open the link that ends in /copy

-No more panicking about whether you accidentally gave someone Editor permissions, or having to explain to coworkers, "It's a template!
-Stop making changes!", or saving "Go to File > Make a copy" as a snippet in your text expander because you type it eight thousand times a day.
+No more panicking about whether you accidentally gave someone editing permissions, or having to explain to coworkers, "It's a template!
+Stop making changes!" or saving "Go to File > Make a copy" as a snippet in your text expander because you type it eight thousand times a day.

 Now it's all right there, and it's beautiful.

-If you have a Zap (our word for an automated workflow) with a Google Drive step, you can automatically change the link it provides by adding a Formatter action with the "Replace" transform function.
+If you have a Zap (Zapier's word for an automated workflow) with a Google Drive step, you can automatically change the link it provides by adding a Formatter action with the Replace transform function.

 The action's output can then be sent via email, SMS, or direct message, and the link will take the recipients to the hassle-free "Make a copy" page.